Big Sandy Area Development District

-The Big Sandy Area Development District (BSADD) is a regional planning and development organization that focuses on economic and community development; community services; aging and disability services; and housing services for a five county region in Eastern Kentucky.
-The five counties served within the region includes Floyd, Johnson, Magoffin, Martin, and Pike counties.
-The Big Sandy Area Development District office is located at 110 Resource Court in Prestonsburg, Kentucky.
+The Big Sandy Area Development District (BSADD) is a regional planning and development organization that focuses on economic and community development, community services, aging and disability services, and housing services for a five-county region in Eastern Kentucky.
+The five counties served within the region includes Floyd, Johnson, Magoffin, Martin, and Pike Counties.
+The BSADD office is located at 110 Resource Court in Prestonsburg, Kentucky.

 History

 The concept of area development districts within the state of Kentucky was first visualized by Governor Bert T. Combs in 1961.
-By 1967, the state of Kentucky was divided into fifteen districts.
+By 1967, the state was divided into 15 districts.
 BSADD received designation and funding from the Appalachian Regional Commission and the U.S. Department of Commerce, Economic Development Administration in 1968.
-On February 10, 1972, the Big Sandy Area Regional Development District, along with the other fourteen development districts, were established by the Kentucky General Assembly.
+On February 10, 1972, the BSADD, along with the other 14 development districts, were established by the Kentucky General Assembly.